 Imagine all the paper that you would have otherwise had to use if you weren’t using task management software.
 Doing things digitally not only offers you convenience and accessibility, but it also means that you don’t have to use large quantities of paper that will probably go missing afterwards.

-If you’re using task management software in a project setting, there should be tools that enable you to share your tasks with team members or with whoever else that may need access to it.
+If you’re using task management software in a project setting, there should be tools that enable you to share your tasks with team members or with whoever else may need access to it.
 Sharing tasks with fellow team members gives transparency to the work, which will help with the project’s delivery.

 8. It will boost productivity

 Just think about how efficiently things will get done by managing tasks online!
-You will no longer have to worry about things such as where you can access the information, or which task is due next, or even carrying around a diary planner (because it can all be accessed on your phone, obvs) — using a task management software does all the worrying for you, leaving you with more time to focus on critical matters such as completing the task itself!
+You will no longer have to worry about things such as where you can access the information, which task is due next, or even carrying around a diary planner (because it can all be accessed on your phone, obvs) — using a task management software does all the worrying for you, leaving you with more time to focus on critical matters such as completing the task itself!

 Whether it’s for personal or work purposes, and even if you’ve decided to use a project management tool instead, managing tasks online no doubt has its benefits.
 But remember, you can only be as good as the software you use — and there is plenty out there — so ensure you’ve chosen one that is user-friendly, offers good customer support, and accommodates to your needs for effective results.
 The digital world isn’t just for millennials.